-One of the better whole fish situations you'll come across.
-We had this on our first of the recent dinner visits we made, and ordered it every time thereafter.
+One of the better whole fish situations you’ll come across.
+We had this on the first of our recent dinner visits and ordered it every time thereafter.
 The fish is light and flavorful.
 Pro tip: ask them to filet it for you.

 This octopus always comes cooked perfectly, and it’s delicious.
 Just know that it’s not the super charred variety that you might be used to.
 Here it’s all about that real octopus flavor.
 Mmmm, arms.

 Usually served with some sort of mushroom, and often some artichokes, this is going to be something you want to eat.

 Spit-Roasted Short Ribs

 I’m not sure what kind of animals have “short” ribs that are this big, but I am pretty sure I used to draw them when I was four.
 This huge, bone-in shorty is spit-roasted, which makes for a black, chewy bark on the outside that’s very similar to what you find on really good BBQ.
 It’s delicious, but not what you might think of when you think of short ribs that are usually braised.
 Also know that they put this on a sandwich during lunch, which should dictate where you'll be around noon tomorrow.